sxwd/learngit/readme.txt

 it is said the development with git's branch is fast & simple. second round test of 'git branch' this is a "merge --no-ff" test

+Here we fix the bug by adding this line.